 Grapefruit juice is a harmless, healthy source of

-Grapefruit juice is healthy on its own, but it can interact with numerous medications, such as cholesterol lowering medications, potentially reducing their effects or increasing the risk of toxicity.
+Grapefruit juice is healthy on its own, but it can interact with numerous medications, such as cholesterol- and blood pressure-lowering medications, potentially reducing their effects or increasing the risk of toxicity.

 In addition to food and drug interactions, certain medications also affect taste, sensation, and appetite.
-For example, penicillin can make foods "taste funny."
+For example, penicillin can give foods an unpleasant taste.
 Antihistamines and certain antidepressants can cause dry mouth, making it hard to chew and swallow.
 Certain

 and iron supplements are a frequent cause of

 How do you know when and how medications should be taken?
 Read the directions printed on the container and ask your doctor or pharmacist.
 Food and drug interactions are almost always avoidable or manageable.

 To keep food-drug interactions at a minimum, follow these tips: If you experience any unpleasant new symptoms after taking a new medication—or one you have been taking for a while—tell your doctor.When a new medication is prescribed for you, tell your doctor and pharmacist about any other medications you routinely take, including herbal remedies, vitamin supplements, and nonprescription drugs.

 Let your doctor know if you follow a special or restricted diet.
 Kosher diets have an unusually high

 content, while traditional Asian diets may be high in both sodium and